• Skip to primary navigation

 Instructions

-• To cook the chicken: Heat oil in a large heavy pot over medium heat.
+• Heat oil in a large heavy pot over medium heat.
 Add the chicken legs or thighs and cook about 2 to 3 minutes on each side, until just cooked on the outside.
-Add the chicken breast, aliuños and water.
+Add the chicken breast, aliños and water.
 Cover and cook for about 30 minutes.

-• To make the rice: Remove the chicken from the liquid and set aside.
-Strain the stock and measure 4 ½ cups, if you donu2019t have enough add more water.
+• Remove the chicken from the liquid and set aside.
+Strain the stock and measure 4 ½ cups, if you do not have enough add more water.
 Using a fork or your hands shred the chicken breast and set aside.

 • In a large pot, add the hogao and chorizo and cook for about 2 minutes, add the rice and mix well.
 Add the stock and bring to a boil.
-Then reduce the heat to low, add shredded chicken and potatoes, stir well and simmer for about 30 minutes.
+Then reduce the heat to low, add shredded chicken and potatoes, stir well and simmer for about 20 to 30 minutes.

 • Remove from the heat, sprinkle with fresh cilantro, add the chicken legs and serve.